Art and science for Nadopasana

 Carnatic music, like most other music systems of the world, has two dimensions: an emotional dimension and an intellectual dimension.
 The emotional dimension is supported by the melodic system, which is the foundation for both Carnatic and Hindustani music.

-In melodic system, music progresses with succession of individual notes.
+In the melodic system, the music progresses with a succession of individual notes.
 The system gives a performing artist great freedom to improvise and, consequently, in enhancing the emotional experiences or the nadha anubhava of the listeners.
 One of the most notable and creative outputs from this melodic system is the raga.
 A raga is produced when swaras are arranged in specific ascending and descending orders.
-A well executed raga would give rise to emotions such as joy, anger, peace, or compassion in the minds of a listener.
+A well-executed raga would give rise to emotions such as joy, anger, peace, or compassion in the minds of a listener.
 One may ask why should the same notes, when arranged in a different order invoke a different emotion in a listener.
 This question is difficult to answer because emotions are subjective and abstract and they cannot be described merely by words.
-Regardless of our inability to describe, we would yet agree that listening to Carnatic music energises certain inner forces in our minds, leading to mystical experiences.
+Regardless of our inability to describe, we would yet agree that listening to Carnatic music energizes certain inner forces in our minds, leading to mystical experiences.

-While emotional and mystical aspects dominate Carnatic music, we cannot conclude that the music is purely a subjective experience.
+While emotional and mystical aspects dominate Carnatic music, we cannot conclude that music is a purely subjective experience.
 The subjective experiences do not arise in empty space.
 The emotions arise only because each individual correlates what he or she hears with prior experiences acquired from the real world.
 In this sense, listening to music is also an intellectual exercise.

 The intellectual process is induced by aesthetic attributes of the music such as laya, thala, swara kalpana, or neravals.
 It is these attributes that also differentiate the music from other natural phenomena.
 For example, while the sounds of flowing water and the rustle of trees also give rise to subjective emotions, we do not characterize them as music because they lack the intellectual elements of music.
 We cannot codify the sounds of flowing water into cyclical thala or repeatable swara patterns.
 Therefore, what makes listening to music a mystical experience is the combination of emotional and intellectual attributes.
 As scholars declare, music and mathematics together lead to true mysticism.